 · In eukaryotic system most active and highly productive genes, which are transcribed most of the time, are ribosomal RNA genes.

-This illustrative diagram represents the assembly of Transcriptional complex on specific promoter elements.
+This illustrative diagram represents the assembly of Transcriptional complex on specific RNA Pol-I promoter elements.

 · Its synthesis is triggered, when cells are activated for cell proliferation, in such situations tremendous increase of rRNA takes place, ex. rRNA synthesis during oogenesis is a par excellent example.

 The rRNA genes themselves, at least in some cases get amplified by rolling circle mode of replication.
-The demand for rRNA is very high in developing Oocyte for once the eggs are formed; rRNA is not synthesized for at least 6-7 cell cycles after fertilization, which means there should be high concentration of stored rRNA in the Oocyte.
+The demand for rRNA is very high in developing oocyte for when eggs are formed; rRNA is not synthesized for at least 6-7 cell cycles after fertilization, which means there should be high concentration of stored rRNA in the Oocyte.

 · In almost all eukaryotic systems, rRNA genes are organized as clusters of tandemly repeated genes in secondary constriction region of chromosomes.

 The number of genes found in the region range from 200 to 600 per genome.
-These clusters are distributed to few other chromosomes of the genome.
+These clusters are distributed among their chromosomes.
 For example Homo sapiens, have secondary constrictions for rRNA genes in five pairs of homologous chromosomes- 13, 14, 15, 21 and 22.

 · Most complicated organization of rRNA genes is, one of the rRNA components called 5s RNA.
 This rRNA gene is not located with major rRNA gene segments but found elsewhere.